 On February 1, 2007, we made a payment of \$4.1 million for the current portion of our periodic debt service requirement in relation to South Texas Local Development Corporation ("STLDC") operating agreement and bond indenture.
-The remaining balance of the debt service requirement is \$45.3 million, out of which \$4.3 million is due within next twelve months.
+The remaining balance of the debt service requirement is \$45.3 million, out of which \$4.5 a million is due within next twelve months.
 Previously, in February 2004, CSC was awarded a contract by ICE to develop and operate a 1,020 bed detention complex in Frio County Texas.
 STLDC was created and issued \$49.5 million in taxable revenue bonds to finance the construction of the detention center.
 Additionally, CSC provided a \$5.0 million of subordinated notes to STLDC for initial development.
 We determined that we are the primary beneficiary of STLDC and consolidate the entity as a result.
 STLDC is the owner of the complex and entered into a development agreement with CSC to oversee the development of the complex.
 In addition, STLDC entered into an operating agreement providing CSC the sole and exclusive right to operate and manage the complex.
 The operating agreement and bond indenture require the revenue from CSC's contract with ICE be used to fund the periodic debt service requirements as they become due.
 The net revenues, if any, after various expenses such as trustee fees, property taxes and insurance premiums are distributed to CSC to cover CSC's operating expenses and management fee.
-CSC is responsible for the entire operations of the facility including all operating expenses and is required to pay all operating expenses whether or not there are sufficient revenues.
+CSC is required to pay all operating expenses whether or not there are sufficient revenues.
 STLDC has no liabilities resulting from its ownership.
 The bonds have a ten year term and are non-recourse to CSC and STLDC.
 The bonds are fully insured and the sole source of payment for the bonds is the operating revenues of the center.

-Included in non-current restricted cash equivalents and investments is \$5.5 million as of April 1, 2007 as funds held in trust with respect to the STLDC for debt service and other reserves.
+Included in non-current restricted cash equivalents and investments is \$9.9 million as of July 1, 2007 as funds held in trust with respect to the STLDC for debt service and other reserves.